-Lawson-Remer served as senior advisor at the U.S. Department of the Treasury during the Obama Administration.
-At Treasury she worked for Undersecretary Lael Brainard, leading on emerging economies and fragile states.
-She joined Treasury while on leave from The New School for Social Research, where she was assistant professor of international affairs.
-She also founded and chaired the university’s Advisory Committee on Investor Responsibility, implementing one of the nation’s first institutional climate change divestment policies.
+Dr. Lawson-Remer served as senior advisor at the U.S. Department of the Treasury during the Obama Administration.
+At Treasury she worked for Undersecretary Lael Brainard, leading on sustainable development and economic inclusion.
+She joined Treasury while on leave from The New School for Social Research, where she was assistant professor of international affairs and founding chair of the university’s Advisory Committee on Investor Responsibility, implementing one of the nation’s first institutional climate change divestment policies.

-Previously she was legal and campaign director at the global advocacy organization Avaaz, legal fellow at Amnesty International, and non-resident fellow in Global Economy & Development at the Brookings Institution.
-Prior to that, she was fellow for Civil Society, Markets & Democracy at the Council on Foreign Relations, where she directed the Council's initiative on democratic transitions and wrote and advised on international economic law, inequality, and global development.
+Previously she was legal and campaign director at the global advocacy organization Avaaz, legal fellow at Amnesty International, summer associate at the American Civil Liberties Union of New York, and non-resident fellow in Global Economy & Development at the Brookings Institution.
+Prior to that, she was fellow for Civil Society, Markets & Democracy at the Council on Foreign Relations, where she directed the Council's initiative on ‘Opportunity & Exclusion in the Global Economy’ and wrote and advised on international economic law, inequality, and global development.

 Lawson-Remer began her career as an organizer, working in political campaigns, as a direct action coordinator in the global justice movement, and as co-founder and co-director of the national student organization Students Transforming And Resisting Corporations (STARC).
 She led campaigns to democratize the world trade organization and international financial institutions, stop the war in Iraq, and win fair contracts for farmworkers.

-She has authored numerous articles and books on fairness and sustainability within and across generations.
+She has authored numerous articles and books on fairness and sustainability within and across generations, and her scholarship was recognized in 2019 with the prestigious Grawemeyer Award for Ideas Improving World Order.
 Her research addresses property rights, poverty and inequality, international trade and investment, environmental justice, discrimination, collective action and collective ownership, extractive industries, sustainable development, ethical investing and impact investing, and human rights.
 The American Political Science Association awarded her most recent book, Fulfilling Economic & Social Rights (Oxford University Press), 2016 Best Book in Human Rights Scholarship.
-She is currently working on a project addressing fairness in the future economy, including political and policy responses to artificial intelligence and automation at the state level and nationally, and rethinking U.S. international economic policy.

 Her work has appeared in the New York Times, The Economist, Foreign Policy, the Washington Post, the Chronicle of Higher Education, Huffington Post, and CNN, among other outlets.